1967 Stanley Cup Final

 The 1967 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 1966–67 season, and the culmination of the 1967 Stanley Cup playoffs.
 A best-of-seven series, it was contested between the Montreal Canadiens and the Toronto Maple Leafs.
 This was the fifth and most recent Cup Final Meeting in the history of the Canadiens-Maple Leafs rivalry.
 The Maple Leafs defeated the Canadiens in six games to win their thirteenth and most recent Stanley Cup championship.

-To date, this is Toronto's last appearance in the Stanley Cup Final and they have the longest-active championship drought in the NHL.
-The 1967 Stanley Cup Final was also the last Stanley Cup Final in the Original Six Era.
-This was also the last all-Canadian Finals series until 1986.
+To date, this is Toronto's last appearance in the Stanley Cup Final.
+The Maple Leafs currently have the longest-active championship drought in the NHL, and the tenth longest championship drought in North American sports.
+The 1967 series was also the last Stanley Cup Final in the Original Six era.
+This was also the last all-Canadian Final series until 1986, the last Stanley Cup Final to be played in Ontario until 2007, and the last championship series to feature a Toronto-based team until the Blue Jays made the 1992 World Series.

-Paths to the Finals
+Paths to the Final

-This was the last Stanley Cup before the 1967 expansion which meant there were only two rounds and three series in total were played in the playoffs.
-Montreal defeated New York to advance to the finals and Toronto defeated Chicago.
+This was the last Stanley Cup before the 1967 expansion, which meant there were only two rounds and three series in total played in the playoffs.
+Montreal defeated New York to advance to the Final and Toronto defeated Chicago.

 Game summaries

 The average age of the Leafs' players was 31, the oldest lineup to win the Cup.
 Johnny Bower was 42 and Allan Stanley was 41.
-Dave Keon won the Conn Smythe Trophy.
+Toronto won the series in six games, with Dave Keon won the Conn Smythe Trophy.

+Game one

+Montreal won the opener 6–2, with Henri Richard recording a hat trick and an assist, and Yvan Cournoyer scoring twice.